ETCCooperative/docs-ethercluster/docs/overview.md

 Ethercluster began as a project for Ethereum Classic community due to frustrations at not having a viable node infrastructure service that provides a reliable RPC endpoint.

-All the major node providers such as Infura don't support ETC yet, so Ethercluster came about from a desire to have a service like Infura that can scale as demand requires.
+All the major node providers such as Infura do not support ETC yet, so Ethercluster came about from a desire to have a service like Infura that can scale as demand requires.

 Since the ETC Cooperative is also a nonprofit, just providing this service to everyone would be costly